ManticoreGamesInc/platform-documentation/docs/editor/weapons.md

 2. The weapon will be completely "empty" having no visible parts at first!
 The look of the weapon can be made from any Core primitaves and shapes.

    These shapes should all be contained in a folder, and this folder should be made a child of the weapon by dragging the folder onto the weapon.
    This attaches the look of the weapon to the function of the weapon!

+3. Right click on that folder of shapes, and click Create Network Context > Create New Client Context Containing This.
+This puts a lot less pressure on the game to run well.
+To understand more about a Client Context, read [the related page].

-3. Next, using the same *Object* menu at the top of the editor, click "**Create Box Trigger**".
+4. Next, using the same *Object* menu at the top of the editor, click "**Create Box Trigger**".
    We are going to make a gun that will need to be picked up by the player, and to detect whether the player is close enough to the weapon, we need to use a Box Trigger.

    In the Box Trigger's Properties, check the Interactable box to be on.

    Type "Press F to Equip" in the Interaction Label spot.
 This is what displays when the player approaches the trigger.

-4. To allow the trigger to detect if the player is close enough to the weapon to pick it up, we need to create a script called `PickupWeaponScript`.
+5. To allow the trigger to detect if the player is close enough to the weapon to pick it up, we need to create a script called `PickupWeaponScript`.
 In the *Asset Manifest*, click the create script button to make a new empty script.

+6. Currently, the weapon can't shoot anything!
+For a bullet to fire out of the gun when using Left Click to fire, a bullet template needs to be dragged into the weapon.
+ Click on the weapon in the hierarchy.
+In the Properties window, scroll down to the Projectile section.
+There is a property called "Projectile Template".
+Here is where we would drag a template for the bullet!

+ To do this, let's add a capsule shape to our project Hierarchy.
+Change the scale to shrink the size until you are satisfyied with the bullet shape.
+Right click the shape, and click "Enable Networking".
+ Next, right click this capsule, and click "Create New Template From This".

+ Once it is a template, delete it from the project Hierarchy.
+We now can drag that bullet template from our Asset Manifest into the Projectile Template property of the weapon!

-5. Drag both the trigger and the script onto the weapon in the Hierarchy.
+7. Drag the `PickupWeaponScript` into the Hierarchy.
+Then, drag both that script and the BoxTrigger onto the weapon.

    This will cause the trigger and script to be children of the weapon, making it easier to access variables and keep everything contained.
    The hierarchy should now look like this:

    ![Weapon Hierarchy](/img/EditorManual/Weapons/hierarchy.png)

+8. Lastly for the setup, right click on the weapon in the Hierarchy, and click "Enable Networking" to allow the gun to be picked up properly.

 ### Programming the Weapon